stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

+### Controller

-Next the acquire-render-present process is factored out to another new component:
+Next the acquire-render-present process is factored out to a new controller component:

 ```java
 public class FrameProcessor {